Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 -

-If you would like to support financially this project, you can use this link:
+If you would like to support this project financially, you can use this link:

 https://github.com/Melanee-Melanee/Old-Persian-Cuneiform-OCR/blob/master/other/Financial.md